School Committee Meetings - Participation and Information

 Call-in meeting ID: 390 017 072

-PLEASE NOTE: All meeting materials can be accessed by clicking on the meeting link in the "Upcoming Meetings" section on the right side of this webpage.
+Please Note: All meeting materials can be accessed by clicking on the meeting link in the "Upcoming Meetings" section.

-Email messages sent to email@example.com will be received by the entire School Committee.
+Email messages sent to firstname.lastname@example.org are received by the entire School Committee.
 Please include your email address in the body or signature line of your message.
 To contact specific members, please visit our Contact Us section.

 The committee can also be contacted by mail at:

 Every year, School Committee members and the Superintendent visit all 22 schools to share information and gather feedback on key district initiatives.
 Meeting dates and details are sent via PTO newsletters.

 Periodically, the Newton School Committee hold office hours to hear from constituents and the community.
 Office hours are not regular School Committee meetings and a quorum of members is not present.
 It is an opportunity for families and community members to ask questions about areas of interest within the Newton Public Schools.
 Please check back for information on future office hour dates.

 About School Committee

 Local School Committees derive their authority from the Constitution of Massachusetts, from statutes, and from the regulations of the State Board of Education.
 The School Committee operates in accordance with the MGL Ch.
 71 and 41, which delegate its authority.
 The Education Reform Act of 1993, Ch.
 71. S. 37:"The School Committee in each city and town and each regional school district shall have the power to select and to terminate the Superintendent; shall review and approve budgets for public education in the district, and shall establish educational goals and policies for the schools in the district, consistent with the requirements of law and state-wide goals and standards established by the Board of Education."